Makeblock-official/Makeblock-Libraries/makeblock/README.md

 3. Open the Arduino Application.
 (If it's already open, you will need to restart it to see changes.)

 4. Click "File-> Examples".
-Here are some test programs in "MakeBlockDrive-> example"
+Here are some test programs in "MakeBlockDrive->"

 5. Depending on the type of board you're using, you need to modify the header file to match.
    For example, if you're using a mCore.
 You should change `#include <MeOrion.h>` to `#include <MeMCore.h>`